nicholaswmin/fsm/README.md

       documentation therefore its intentionally avoided.

 [^2]: FSMs are rare and perfect candidates for *inheritance* since an object
-      `is-an FSM`.

-      Javascript doesn't support *multiple inheritance* so inheriting an `FSM` would exclude inheriting other desired behaviours.
+      `is-an FSM` but since Javascript doesn't support *multiple inheritance*, inheriting an `FSM` would exclude inheriting other behaviours.

       *Composition* namespaces the API of the composited behaviour which doesn't feel idiomatic when it comes to FSMs.